freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

    You can close invalid pull requests and reply to them with these [reply templates](moderator-handbook.md#closing-invalid-pull-requests).

    If the changes look good, please ensure to leave an approval with an "LGTM" comment.
-Once a pull request gets at least two approvals (including yours) from the moderators or the dev team, you can go ahead and merge it.
+Once a pull request gets at least two approvals (including yours) from the moderators or the dev-team, you can go ahead and merge it.

 3. **Platform changes**